Graduate Credit-Hour Academic Policies and Procedures

 Catalog

-The catalog assigned to newly admitted students is determined by the date of formal admission.
+The catalog assigned to newly admitted students is determined by the program start term.
 Admission status is valid for one year from date of admission.
-Students must meet the degree requirements of the catalog under which they are admitted or may select a later catalog for a year in which they are enrolled.
+Students must meet the degree requirements of the catalog under which they are admitted or may petition a later catalog once they are enrolled.
 However, for all other policies (except degree requirements), students must adhere to the current catalog for each year they are enrolled.
 Statements in the catalog are for informational purposes and should not be considered as the basis of a contract between students and the University.
 Information regarding any changes in degree programs, graduation requirements, or academic policies will be made available by OneStop Services and the appropriate academic Schools.

-Students admitted to the MA in Marriage and Family Therapy, the MA in Professional Clinical Counseling, the Master of Social Work, the Ed.D in Organizational Leadership or to any of the Marybelle and S. Paul Musco School of Nursing and Health Professions programs will be admitted to the Catalog based on the program start date and not the admission date.
-(See MA in Marriage and Family Therapy, MA in Professional Clinical Counseling and Master of Social Work in the School of Arts and Sciences; Ed.D in Organizational Leadership in the School of Education and the Marybelle and S. Paul Musco School of Nursing and Health Professions section in the catalog.)
+Students admitted to the MA in Marriage and Family Therapy, the MA in Professional Clinical Counseling, the Master of Social Work, and the Ed.D in Organizational Leadership will be admitted to the catalog based on the program start date and not the admission date.
+(See MA in Marriage and Family Therapy, MA in Professional Clinical Counseling and Master of Social Work in the School of Arts and Sciences; and Ed.D in Organizational Leadership in the School of Education sections in the catalog.)

 Statement of Responsibility